Compucorp 122E 'Scientist' Programmable Desktop Calculator

 The "ROM LOGIC" Circuit Board

 As mentioned earlier, Computer Design Corp. initially entered the calculator business not by selling calculators, but selling design ideas to other calculator manufacturers.
 The intellectual property that Computer Design Corp. had was the general purpose set of chips that could be microprogrammed to form just about any type of calculator.
 This first-generation chipset was designated the "HTL" chipset.
-Computer Design Corp. contracted out the actual manufacturing of the HTL chips to AMI, one of the early manufacturers of large scale integrated (LSI) circuits in the United States.
+Computer Design Corp. contracted out the actual manufacturing of the HTL chips to AMI (American Microsystems, Inc.), one of the early manufacturers of large scale integrated (LSI) circuits in the United States.
 AMI made its early fortunes fabricating LSI chips for companies that had digital design skills, but no ability to lay out or manufacture IC-based versions of their circuits.

 Peculiar "Garrett"-labeled HTL18 chip

 The keyboard and display subsystem are modular, and are shared between the various 100-series calculators.
 The display circuit board contains the Nixie tubes themselves, along with discrete transistor drivers.
 The display subsystem connects to the main logic via a cable with an edge connector on the end which plugs into the "I/O Logic" circuit board.
 The keyboard uses high-quality contact-type switch modules, with removable keycaps.
 The keycaps have moulded in nomenclature.
 The keyboard assembly connects to the "I/O Logic" board via a cable with edge connector termination.
 The power supply of the machine is a conventional transformer-based linear supply with transistor regulation.
 The power supply resides behind the display panel, taking up the rearmost area of the cabinet.

 The 122E "Programmer's Panel"